 After the data collection cycle ends, the PIRE team works as quickly as possible to compile and organize the data for each county.
-The PIRE team sends county-level cleaned data sets to the local evaluators and then shares an R-report.
+The PIRE team sends county-level cleaned data sets to the local evaluators and then shares an R-report (template for OSAP program annual reporting).
 Once a program receives their data sets and R-reports, the PIRE team encourages both the program staff and local evaluator to review the results together.
 If anything seems odd or off, please let the PIRE team know so that we can investigate and fix it if there is an error.